Mortgage in Austria 2026: Rates, Rules & Expat Guide

 Closing costs: the 10% you might not budget for

-Austrian property purchases come with significant ancillary costs that catch first-time buyers off guard.
+Austrian property purchases come with significant ancillary costs that often catch first-time buyers off guard.

 Sources: oesterreich.gv.at, durchblicker.at Kaufnebenkosten

-The agent commission changed in 2023.
-Buyers now pay a maximum of 3% plus VAT (previously split with the seller).
-Some properties are sold without an agent, saving this cost entirely.
+The agent commission changed in 2023 with the "Bestellerprinzip" (caller pays).
+Buyers now pay a maximum of 3% plus VAT only if they engaged the agent.
+Some properties are sold directly by owners, saving this cost entirely.

 Types of Austrian mortgages